PyO3/pyo3/guide/src/class.md

 ## How methods are implemented

-Users should be able to define a `#[pyclass]` with or without `#[pymethods]`, while pyo3 needs a trait with a function that returns all methods.
-Since it's impossible make the code generation in pyclass dependent on whether there is an impl block, we'd need to make to implement the trait on `#[pyclass]` and override the implementation in `#[pymethods]`, which is to my best knowledge only possible with the specialization feature, which is can't be used on stable.
+Users should be able to define a `#[pyclass]` with or without `#[pymethods]`, while PyO3 needs a trait with a function that returns all methods.
+Since it's impossible to make the code generation in pyclass dependent on whether there is an impl block, we'd need to implement the trait on `#[pyclass]` and override the implementation in `#[pymethods]`, which is to the best of my knowledge only possible with the specialization feature, which can't be used on stable.

 To escape this we use [inventory](https://github.com/dtolnay/inventory), which allows us to collect `impl`s from arbitrary source code by exploiting some binary trick.
 See [inventory: how it works](https://github.com/dtolnay/inventory#how-it-works) and `pyo3_derive_backend::py_class::impl_inventory` for more details.